phongnn/react-kho/docs/Mutations.md

 ### `afterQueryUpdates`

-As its name suggests, `afterQueryUpdates` is a function that will be called when [`queryUpdates`](#queryupdates) has just finished.
+`afterQueryUpdates` is a function that will be called when `queryUpdates` has just finished.
 This function can be used, for example, to refetch related queries from backend or to reset the store after user signing in/out.

 **`afterQueryUpdates` signature**: